 Combining downhill and uphill running for even greater benefits

-A simple way to integrate uphill and downhill intervals into the same session is hill tempo training which is similar to short hill repeats however you maintain a steady pace on the down hill phase rather than the usual easy pace jog recovery.
+A simple way to integrate uphill and downhill training into the same session is tempo hill training, which is similar to short hill repeats.
+However, during tempo hills you maintain a steady pace on the down hill phase rather than the usual easy pace jog recovery.

 Hill Training Summary

-- Hill training is a highly specific form of resistance training for runners
+- Hill training is a highly specific form of strength training for runners

-- There are a number of benefits to hill training including increased muscle strength, power and power, stride frequency and length, neuromuscular co-ordination, running economy, fatigue resistance, muscular endurance, aerobic and anaerobic power and helps to protect leg muscle-fibres against damage and DOMS
+- There are a number of benefits to hill training including increased muscle strength, power and power, stride frequency and length, neuromuscular co-ordination, running efficiency, fatigue resistance, muscular endurance, aerobic and anaerobic power and it helps to protect leg muscle-fibres against damage and DOMS

 - Hill intervals increase muscle fibre activation and recruitment of muscle fibres in key leg muscles.

-- The muscles that show the greatest increase in activation during uphill running include the quadriceps, calf, and glutes, with reduced activation of the hamstring group of muscles
+- The muscles that show the greatest increase in activation during uphill running include the quadriceps, calf, and glutes

 - Hill training is particularly effective at developing hip flexor strength which may improve stride length, stride rate and stability in the hip and pelvic region.